NataliaVanetik1/TONIC/README.txt

 There are 2632 comments total,  568 are labeled as negative, and 2064 are labeled as positive.
+Label TRUE in the data file means that the comment is negative, and FALSE means it is not.

 The collected posts were first manually filtered as related or unrelated to political campaigns, and only campaign-related messages were kept.